Business Support: Frequently Asked Questions (FAQ)

 - Division of Management Authority of the Department of the Interior controls the export of endangered fish and wildlife species.

-- International Drug Unit of the Drug Enforcement Administration oversees the export of controlled substances.
+- The DEA Diversion Control Division of the Drug Enforcement Administration oversees the export of controlled substances.

 - International Chemical Control Unit of the Drug Enforcement Administration controls the import and export of listed chemicals used in the production of control substances.